-The English National Ballet is a leading ballet company in the UK, founded in 1950.
+The English National Ballet, founded in 1950, is a leading ballet company in the UK.
 It is celebrated for its impressive global tours and groundbreaking productions.
-Under the direction of Aaron S Watkin, the troupe blends classical and modern styles.
-This article covers its most iconic performances, Tamara Rojo’s role in its evolution, community engagement, and future directions for English national ballet.
+Under the direction of Aaron S. Watkin, the troupe blends classical and modern styles.
+This article covers its most iconic performances, Tamara Rojo’s role in its evolution, community engagement, and future directions for the English National Ballet.

 Key Takeaways